La Cumbre, Cordoba, Argentina Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Cosquín is famous for hosting the annual National Folklore Festival, one of the most important folk music events in Argentina.
-Even outside of the festival, the town has a charming atmosphere, with craft fairs, traditional restaurants, and beautiful mountain scenery.
+Approximately 1 hour by car or bus from La Cumbre.
+Cosquín is famous for hosting the annual National Folklore Festival, one of the most important folk music events in Argentina.
+Even outside of the festival season, the town retains its cultural charm with artisan shops, traditional restaurants, and a relaxed atmosphere.
+Explore the main square, visit the Museo del Folclore, and enjoy the scenic views of the surrounding mountains.

 Travel Time